asantmier/asantmier.github.io/about.md

 layout: post
 title: About
 ---
 Hi!
 My name is Allen and this website features a collection of my work relevent to game development and programming.
-You can find my [resume here](/assets/Resume.pdf), and my [LinkedIn](https://www.linkedin.com/in/allen-santmier-6a13042b0/) and [GitHub](https://github.com/asantmier) as well.
+You can [download my resume here](/assets/Resume.pdf), and my [LinkedIn](https://www.linkedin.com/in/allen-santmier-6a13042b0/) and [GitHub](https://github.com/asantmier) as well.

 As a passionate game maker, I’m devoted to designing engaging experiences using unique mechanics and new tools.
 I thrive both in the creativity of design and the technical challenge of implementation and I’m always looking for unexplored ways to refine existing ideas.